puppetlabs/puppet-docs/source/puppet/latest/types/file.md

 The `http` source uses the server `Content-MD5` header as a checksum to determine if the remote file has changed.
 If the server response does not include that header, Puppet defaults to using the `Last-Modified` header.
+Puppet will update the local file if the header is newer than the modified time (mtime) of the local file.

 Multiple `source` values can be specified as an array, and Puppet will use the first source that exists.
 This can be used to serve different